 Award Amount: One grant up to $3,000 will be awarded

-- Note: applicants should focus on one category or the other but cannot submit for both.
+- Applicants should focus on one category or the other but cannot submit for both.

 - New Partnership Funding is available to CSL instructors who have a specific plan for working with organizations to co-develop a new service-learning project, or to expand an existing CSL class to include a new service site or service project.
 Funds can be used for community partner honorarium (funds will be paid directly to the organization, not the individual).

-- Established Partnership Funding is available to CSL instructors who have already established a service-learning partnership with individuals/organizations and would like to expand or deepen their partnership to include scholarship or other high-level collaborative activities.
-Funds can be used for community partner honorarium.
+- Established Partnership Funding is available to CSL instructors who have already established a service-learning partnership and would like to expand or deepen their relationship to include scholarship or other high-level collaborative activities.
+Funds may be used for community partner honorarium.

 Grant proposals will be reviewed according to the following criteria:

-- Clear description of the specific deliverables that will result from the project as well as anticipated impact on stakeholders.
+- Description of the specific deliverables that will result from the project as well as anticipated impact on stakeholders.

 - Clarity and adequacy of budget.